NLueg/NLueg.github.io/_posts/2019-08-30-my-current-work.md

 The language is quite new and will be published on GitHub soon {% cite openVALGithub %}

 The editor for the language should be web based and Open-Source for a strong extensibility and many possibilities for integrate it.
-Therefore we use the Language-Server Protocol {% cite lsp %} which tries to be an API between multiple language-extensions and text editors.
+Therefore we use the Language Server Protocol {% cite lsp %} which tries to be an API between multiple language-extensions and text editors.
 It's currently implemented for about 99 languages {% cite lspServers %} and 23 text editors {% cite lspTools %}.

 The main part of my thesis is the implementation of language-features for openVALIDATION.